Midford History, Family Crest & Coats of Arms

 "The manor in the time of the Saxons belonged to the family of Mitford, and at the Conquest was part of the possessions of John, Lord of Mitford, whose only daughter, Sybil, was married by the Conqueror to Sir Richard Bertram, son of the lord of Dignam, in Normandy."

 Nearby is Mitford Castle which dates from the end of the 11th century.
 The Norman motte and bailey castle stands above the River Wansbeck and was the first of three seats for the main line of the Mitford family.
 It's in ruins today but Mitford Old Manor House built in the 1600s remains nearby.
 Mitford Hall is a Georgian mansion house built in 1828 by the Mitford family.

-Important Dates for the Midford family
+Early History of the Midford family

 This web page shows only a small excerpt of our Midford research.
 Another 109 words (8 lines of text) covering the years 1066, 1407, 1389, 1390, 1395, 1612, 1674 and 1659 are included under the topic Early Midford History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Midford have been found, including Mitford, Medford, Midford and others.